 5 Items That Could Be Killing Your Lawn

-The Problem: While dandelions can be fun for kids to play with, they are actually a sign that your lawn has a lot of foot traffic and could you soil is low in calcium.
+While dandelions can be fun for kids to play with, they are actually a sign that your lawn has a lot of foot traffic and could your soil is low in calcium.

-The Solution: To prevent dandelion from popping up in your lawn, you will need to de-thatch and aerate your lawn annually.
+To prevent dandelion from popping up in your lawn, you will need to dethatch and aerate your lawn annually.

 Are experiencing any of these issues with your lawn?
 Well, you don’t have to fight against them alone.
-At Yepez Maintenance Service, we have over 25 years of experience and can help you get you lawn back healthy.
+At Yepez Lawn Maintenance Services, we have over 25 years of experience and can help you get your lawn back healthy.

-Contact Yepez Maintenance Service today to get started!
+Contact Yepez Lawn Maintenance Services today to get started!